davidroche7/Football-Minutes-Beta2/docs/DEVELOPMENT.md

 npm run dev
 ```

-This starts:
+Today this spins up:
 - **Frontend** on http://localhost:3000 (Vite dev server)
 - **Backend** on http://localhost:3001 (Express dev server)

-The frontend automatically proxies API requests to the backend.
+The frontend proxies API requests to `/api/*`.
+Once the serverless migration is complete we will replace this step with `vercel dev`, so keep an eye on `REBUILD-TODO.md` for the cutover date.

 ## Project Structure